-The Canon EOS 5D series appealed to discerning enthusiast and professional photographers from the very beginning but its popularity really took off with the arrival of the Canon EOS 5D Mark II and its ground-breaking video skills.
-It was voted by AP readers in early 2012 as The Greatest Camera of All Time and without doubt it set new standards especially for its Full HD video skills.
+The Canon EOS 5D series appealed to discerning enthusiast and professional photographers from the very beginning, but its popularity really took off with the arrival of the Canon EOS 5D Mark II and its ground-breaking video skills.
+It was voted by AP readers in early 2012 as The Greatest Camera of All Time and without doubt it set new standards especially for its Full HD video.

 A few years after its launch, the EOS 5D Mark II was starting to look dated, especially its limited nine zone AF system, and in the spring of 2012, Canon introduced the EOS 5D Mark III.
-With its headline features of a 22MP full-frame sensor, 61-point AF system, 6fps continuous shooting and enhanced video skills, the EOS 5D Mark III soon had hordes of Mark II owners upgrading to it as well as attracting many new fans.
+With its headline features of a 22MP full-frame sensor, 61-point AF system, 6fps continuous shooting and Full HD video recording, the EOS 5D Mark III soon had hordes of Mark II owners upgrading to it as well as attracting many new fans.

-Even now, the rugged and solidly built EOS 5D Mark III appeals as a highly capable DSLR and it is available in the pre-owned second-hand market at around $628-829 or £369-620 for the body only.
-Shop around for a good condition model and it should give reliable service for years to come.
+Even now, the rugged and solidly built EOS 5D Mark III appeals as a highly capable DSLR and it is available in the pre-owned second-hand market at around $489-829 or £349-620 for the body only.
+Shop around for a good condition model, and check for a low shutter count, and it should give reliable service for years to come.

 Canon EOS 5D Mark III Features